jerryneedell/swfologger/README.md

         spi_device.mpy
     adafruit_sdcard.mpy
 ```
-At boot CircuitPython executes a file name code.py
+At boot CircuitPython executes a file name code.py.
-code.py contains the executable code from adalogger_swfologger.py
+code.py contains the executable code from `circuitpython/adalogger/adalogger_swfologger.py`

-any data sent to the logger is logged to the SDCard in a file named `sd/swfolog.txt`
+All data sent to the logger is logged to the SDCard in a file named `sd/swfolog.txt`
-it is assumed ahat the data will consist only of Telecommands and Simulation Directives and they will newline terminated ASCII strings beginning with
+it is assumed that the data will consist only of Telecommands and Simulation Directives and they will newline terminated ASCII strings beginning with

 * "TC ...\n" (telecommand)
-* "SD ..\n." (simulation directive)
+* "SD ..\n" (simulation directive)

 when a playback is requested, the `swfolog.txt` file is renamed to `swfoplayback.txt` so incomming commands may still be logged to `swfolog.txt`